Capstone Seminar in Communication

 4. Students will demonstrate presentational competencies through this capstone project.

 This course is a seminar in which we all read selected materials and discuss them and their relevance to our lives.
 For discussion to be rich and fruitful, it is imperative that we read the assignments carefully and contemplate questions and comments about them.
 You also should come to class prepared not only to engage the readings fully but also to make connections among readings from week to week and to move beyond the readings to your previous coursework, your lives, experiences, hopes, and dreams.
-During the first three sessions we will cover instructor chosen readings and activities to engage the topics.
-The fourth and fifth sessions will be used for individual appointments with the instructor, the outcome of which is an accepted proposal for your senior project.
-The sixth session will cover instructor chosen readings and activities.
-After session six, we move into the portion of the course that is student driven.
-For the next three weeks (sessions 7, 8, and 9), while you concentrate on finishing your senior project, we will cover theme-driven, student-selected readings and media events that allow you to share meaningful materials with one another while we continue the seminar.
+During the first three weeks we will cover instructor chosen readings and activities to engage the topics.
+The fourth and fifth weeks will be used for individual appointments with the instructor, the outcome of which is an accepted proposal for your senior project.
+The sixth week will cover instructor chosen readings and activities.
+After week six, we move into the portion of the course that is student driven.
+For the next three weeks (weeks 7, 8, and 9), while you concentrate on finishing your senior project, we will cover theme-driven, student-selected readings and media events that allow you to share meaningful materials with one another while we continue the seminar.
 Students will be responsible for identifying themes and working in groups to select materials for those three weeks.
 Each theme-related group will plan the class for the night of their topic and lead the activities and discussions.
+Finally, students will present their senior projects in the final class sessions.

 All course readings are available on-line.
 Download and print the files.

-Readings for group presentations will not be available until we begin group sessions.
-These readings will include all of the materials from the three student groups for sessions 8, 9 and 10.
+Most readings will not be available until week 6 of the quarter.
+This packet will include all of the readings from the three student groups for weeks 7, 8 and 9 of the quarter.

-There are four graded aspects to this course, which are weighted as follows:
+There are five graded aspects to this course, which are weighted as follows:

-We will take multiple-choice quizzes for each reading.
+Quizzes will be held at various times throughout the quarter on the readings.
 When group presentations occur, each group will create a quiz on their readings.
-Groups will provide a range of multiple-choice questions.
+Groups will provide a range of questions (multiple choice, true/false, short answer, and fill in the blank).
 I will select the questions from each group's suggested list.

-Each student will join one of three groups who will be responsible for a class session in the second half of the quarter.
-Students will select the three topics to be covered and join one group during the first class session.
-Groups may not divide up a huge topic and have six or seven different presenters (i.e., have everyone do their own thing).
-Rather, the class sessions should be thematic and smooth.
+Each student will join one of three groups who will be responsible for two class periods in the second half of the quarter.
+Students will select the three topics to be covered and join one group during the second day of class.
+Groups may not divide up a huge topic and have six or seven different presenters – i.e., have everyone do their own thing.
+Rather, the class sessioins should be thematic and smooth.

 The responsibilities of the group will be to plan the class sessions:

 2. Confirm that students did the readings by developing a quiz for the class to take (and provide me with a key for the quiz with which to grade it).
-Your quiz should contain multiple-choice questions, and you should provide me with more questions than will be used.
+Your quiz should contain a variety of questions (e.g., multiple choice, short answer, fill in the blank, and True/False) and you should provide me with more questions than will be used.
 I will select which questions will be on the quiz the students take and will Xerox the quiz for the class.

-3. Create and lead the discussions and/or exercises appropriate to the topic.
+3. Lead the discussions and/or exercises appropriate to the topic.
 Here the team has two primary objectives: (1) to stimulate class discussion in such a way that many students participate, and (2) to direct the discussion in such a way that students learn how the readings are tied together and linked to the topic at hand.
-(NOTE: Do not simply lecture about the material to the class; you are teaching us rather than presenting a topic.)
+(NOTE: Do not simply lecture about the material to the class.)

 4. Evaluate yourself and people within your group.
 My own and your classmates' evaluations of the group presentation will be added to the grades you generate.

 NOTE: Each group has the right to kick out a non-participating member.
-Any member kicked out of their group automatically loses the points for this group project (35% of your total grade).
+Any member kicked out of their group automatically loses the points for this group project, i.e., 20% of your total grade.
 The group should exercise EVERY means possible for getting the group member to do his/her part.
 In the event that the individual still does not participate, the group should speak with me before kicking out the member.

 I am more than happy to work with your groups if you would like my input.